Advice and Answers to your Questions about Expatriate Health Insurance

 Expat Insurance and Pre-Existing Conditions

 A great question without a simple answer.
-Many applicants who come with preexisting conditions have a difficult time finding a suitable plan.
+Many applicants who come with pre-existing conditions have a difficult time finding a suitable plan.
 In some cases, pre-existing conditions would prohibit coverage from a provider.
 Other issues in your medical history can be managed with adjustments to the plan (riders, exclusions or cost adjustments) or the cost of the coverage might be adjusted.

-GeoBlue’s Xplorer Plan (for US Citizens) has a nice benefit to address pre-ex; from GeoBlue’s website: “If you were previously covered by a group or individual U.S. health plan that issues you a Certificate of Creditable Coverage, GeoBlue will apply this prior coverage to the pre-existing conditions waiting period, provided you meet GeoBlue’s medical underwriting criteria.
+GeoBlue’s Xplorer Plan (for US Citizens) has a nice benefit to address pre-ex; from GeoBlue’s website: “If you were previously covered by a group or individual U.S. health plan that issues you a Certificate of Creditable Coverage, GeoBlue would apply this prior coverage to the pre-existing conditions waiting period, provided you meet GeoBlue’s medical underwriting criteria.
 GeoBlue will also consider private health insurance issued in other countries as creditable coverage.
 GeoBlue does not consider surplus lines insurance sold in the U.S. as creditable coverage.
-The number of months of coverage shown on the Certificate will reduce or eliminate the six month pre-existing condition waiting period.
+The number of months of coverage shown on the Certificate will reduce or eliminate the six-month pre-existing condition waiting period.
 If you have six or more months of creditable coverage, your waiting period will be eliminated.
 If you have less than six months creditable coverage, your waiting period will be reduced by the number of months you had creditable coverage.
 For example, if you have two months of creditable coverage, your waiting period will be reduced from six months to four months.”
 GeoBlue offers additional benefits if you maintain a health plan in the US while working abroad.

 US Citizens: ACA Compliance and Expatriate Health Plans